 I’m a multi-tasker.
 I’m not very good at it but I try very hard.
 If you’d suddenly spring up on me and took a look at my screen, it would often be very clustered with several applications running, work half done; not to mention having loads of screenshots and bookmarks on my desktop to remind myself of the tasks I have yet to complete.

-I try to organize myself by using to-do lists but planning only brings me one step closer to finishing my work.
+When it comes to increasing productivity, I try to organize myself by using to-do lists but planning only brings me one step closer to finishing my work.
 Persistence and determination are the key to getting things done.
 Unfortunately, I have very little of those.
 I was born that way, I’m afraid.

 While writing the first two paragraphs, I checked my mail several times, fired up Safari, updated my Twitter and browsed Facebook.
 See, I told you I was a multi-tasker.